 The Gay Star News chemsex series investigated the way gay and bi men are having sex and taking drugs all around the world.
-It ran for two weeks in October 2017, but the microsite was added to after the initial burst of content.
+It ran for two weeks in October 2017 and was a valuable archive afterwards.
+It broke stories, including a landmark Met Police apology.

 My journalism on this series included investigative pieces about the nature of the scene, SEO cornerstones on key advice and exclusive interviews with the Met Police’s sexual assault and chemsex specialists.